There are multiple paths that lead to admission to the UT College of Pharmacy!

 The Early Acceptance program is for students who meet our average admissions criteria: 3.4 GPA and 70th percentile on the PCAT.
 A student can be considered for this conditional acceptance during their 2nd year of college, with the stipulation they remain in school for another (3rd) year of college and complete the remaining coursework while maintaining their GPA.
 The purpose of the Early Acceptance policy is to offer strong students a guarantee of admission for the following year.
 To be considered for Early Acceptance, students must complete a minimum of 3 semesters of academic coursework, including a minimum of 2 semesters of general biology/zoology, 2 semesters of general chemistry, 1 semester of organic chemistry, and 1 semester of additional science course work (anatomy and physiology, physics, microbiology).
 These students apply through PharmCAS (the Pharmacy College Application Service), discuss their Early Acceptance status with a UT College of Pharmacy admissions representative, and complete an on-site interview.

-Starting in the 2012-2013 admissions cycle, high school students applying to the University of Tennessee Knoxville have the opportunity to apply to the UT College of Pharmacy through their undergraduate application.
-There are specific requirements to be admitted into the program, and students must meet maintenance requirements as they complete a minimum of three years of undergraduate coursework at UTK.
+Students applying to the University of Tennessee Knoxville and the University of Memphis have the opportunity to apply to the UT College of Pharmacy through their undergraduate application.
+There are specific requirements to be admitted into the program, and students must meet maintenance requirements as they complete a minimum of three years of undergraduate coursework.

 Student Affairs & Admissions